 Day 10: Karakol – Cholpon Ata (Kyrgyzstan) [B,L,D]

-Breakfast at hotel.
-Transfer back to Bishkek.
+After breakfast, transfer back to Bishkek.
 In route visit Burana Tower historical complex in Tokmok District, which used to be center of Kara-Khanid Kingdom Culture.
 Lunch on the way in local restaurant or local family.
-Continue drive to Bishkek, Manas Airport, to take flight to Tashkent at 18.40 HY 780.
+Continue drive to Bishkek, Manas Airport, to take flight to Tashkent.
 Upon arrival immigration and customs clearance.
-Meet outside of arrival hall.
-Transfer to hotel and overnight.
+Meet outside of arrival hall and transfer to hotel.
+Overnight in Tashkent.

 Day 12: Tashkent (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Full day sightseeing in Tashkent, visit the old part of the city – Khast Imam Complex as well as possessing a rich Islamic Library with immense Osman Koran VII Century, Chorsu Bazaar, and Kukeldash Madrasah.
+After breakfast a full day sightseeing in Tashkent, visit the old part of the city – Khast Imam Complex as well as possessing a rich Islamic Library with immense Osman Koran VII Century, Chorsu Bazaar, and Kukeldash Madrasah.
 In the afternoon, visit Independence (Mustakillik) Square with governmental buildings, A. Navoi Theater Square, A. Temur Museum and Square.
-Overnight at hotel in Tashkent.
+Overnight in Tashkent.

 Day 13: Tashkent – Samarkand (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer to railway station for the bullet train AFROSIAB to Samarkand.
+After breakfast we transfer to railway station for the bullet train AFROSIAB to Samarkand.
 Upon arrival to Samarkand Start tour of “Rome of the East” visiting: Registan Square, Gur Emir Mausoleum, Bibi – Khanum Mosque, Central Bazaar in Samarkand, Afrosiyob Museum, Museum of Ulugbek Observatory, and Shakhi-Zinda Necropolis.
-Overnight at hotel in Samarkand.
+Overnight in Samarkand.

 Day 14: Samarkand – Shakhrisabz – Samarkand (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imom Ensemble.
-After sightseeing Shakhrisabz, depart back to Samarkand and visit Paper Mills.
-Return to hotel and overnight in Samarkand.
+After breakfast we transfer to Shakhrisabz, hometown of Great Tamerlane, arrival to Shakhrisabz: visit remains of Ak-Saray Palace, Kok-Gumbaz Mosque, Khazrati Imom Ensemble.
+After sightseeing Shakhrisabz, depart back to Samarkand and visit a Paper Mills.
+Overnight in Samarkand.

 Day 15: Samarkand – Bukhara (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Start driving to Bukhara via Gizjduvan.
+After breakfast start driving to Bukhara via Gijduvan.
 In route visit remains of Caravanserai and Sardoba, a water reservoir.
 Excursion to Gijduvan – famous pottery house.
-Arrival to Bukhara, check in to the hotel.
-Sightseeing tour in Bukhara: Kalon ensemble, Madrasah Miri-Arab, Magoki-Attori Mosque, Chashma-Ayub, Madrasah Ulugbek, Abdulazizkhan, Kosh Madrasah, Trade Domes, Lyabi Hauz Complex, and Madrasah Chor – Minor.
-Overnight at hotel in Bukhara.
+Arrive in Bukhara continue sightseeing tour in Bukhara: Kalon ensemble, Madrasah Miri-Arab, Magoki-Attori Mosque, Chashma-Ayub, Madrasah Ulugbek, Abdulaziz Khan, Kosh Madrasah, Trade Domes, Lyabi Hauz Complex, and Madrasah Chor – Minor.
+Overnight in Bukhara.

 Day 16: Bukhara (Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Continue sightseeing of Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal Family members, Complex of Bahautdin Nakshband, place of locals to worship, and visit Samanid Dynasty Mausoleum, and Ark Fortress.
-Overnight at hotel in Bukhara.
+After breakfast continue sightseeing of Bukhara: summer palace of Bukhara emirs Sitora-i-Mokhi Khosa, Necropolis Chor Bark, burial of Sheikhs and Royal Family members, Complex of Bahauddin Naqshband, place of locals to worship, and visit Samanid Dynasty Mausoleum, and Ark Fortress.
+Overnight in Bukhara.

 Day 17: Bukhara – Farab -Turkmenabat – Mary (Uzbekistan/Turkmenistan) [B,L,D]

-Breakfast at hotel.
-In the morning depart to Bukhara, drive to Uzbekistan-Turkmenistan border point Farab.
-Border formalities on both sides, crossing the border.
-Transfer to Mary via Turkmenabat & Merv (350km/4.5h).
-Upon arrival tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the Ancient World.
+After breakfast depart to Bukhara, drive to the Uzbekistan-Turkmenistan border point in Farab.
+Border formalities on both sides.
+Cross the border into Turkmenistan and transfer to Mary via Turkmenabat & Merv (350 km/4.5 hrs.).
+Upon arrival we will tour of Merv which was located at the crossroads of Great Silk Road and quickly became one of most important and biggest cities of the Ancient World.
 Sightseeing will include: Gyz Gala and Oglan Gala, Complex of Askhabs, Gyaur Gala, Erk Gala, Soltan Gala, Soltan Sanjar Mausoleum, and Ibn Zeid Mausoleum.
-Dinner and overnight in Mary.
+Overnight in Mary.

 Day 18: Mary – Flight to Ashgabat (Turkmenistan) [B,L,D]

-Breakfast at hotel.
-Transfer to airport for flight to Ashgabat.
+After breakfast we transfer to airport for flight to Ashgabat.
 Upon arrival, enjoy sightseeing tour of the Blue Mosque, Arch of Neutrality, and Independence Park, with its rotating gold statue of Turkmenbashi.
 Drive to Nissa and explore the ancient ruined capital of the Parthians.
-Discover the unique fortresses, citadel, temples, and tombs (III Century BC), and the National Museum of History and Ethnography.
-Overnight in our hotel in Ashgabat.
+Discover the unique fortresses, citadel, temples, and tombs (III Century B.C.), and the National Museum of History and Ethnography.
+Overnight in Ashgabat.

 Day 19: Ashgabat – Mashhad (Turkmenistan – Iran) [B,L,D]

-Breakfast at the hotel.
-Early morning transfer to Iran borders.
+After breakfast early morning, we transfer to Iran borders.
 Border formalities on both sides.
-Meeting with Iranian guide and driver, route to Mashhad (250 km).
-Accommodation upon your arrival.
-City tour of Mashad.
+Meeting with Iranian guide and driver, route to Mashhad (150 miles).
+Hotel check-in the a City tour of Mashhad.
 Visiting holy shrine of Imam Reza, Reza Museum, bazaars, and Nader’s Tomb.
-Dinner and overnight in hotel.
+Overnight in Mashhad.

 Day 20: Mashhad – Tehran (Iran) [B,L,D]

-After breakfast, a morning panoramic tour of city and transfer to the airport, then, a flight to Tehran.
+After breakfast, a morning panoramic tour of city and transfer to the airport, for your flight to Tehran.
 Arrival and followed by a transfer to the hotel in Tehran.
-Dinner and overnight in Tehran.
+Overnight in Tehran.

 Day 21: Tehran (Iran) [B,L,D]

-After you enjoy a great buffet breakfast and leave the hotel, enjoy a full day guided tour of Tehran.
+After you enjoy a great buffet breakfast, enjoy a full day guided tour of Tehran.
 First we will visit The Archaeological Museum: A must-see in Tehran.
-The collection includes pottery, ceramics, stone figures and carvings from 4th & 5th Millennium B.C.
+The collection includes pottery, ceramics, stone figures and carvings from IV & V Millennium B.C.
 Four tablets inscribed in cuneiform, Darius I inscription, carved staircase, tiles from Apadana Palace, and salt man are some of the highlights.
 Later, we will explore The National Jewels Museum: The treasury of Iranian national royal jewels accommodates the world’s most precious jewelry collection.
 The treasury has an interesting history, going back centuries.
 The Glassware and Ceramic Museum would be our last stop before lunch.
 The premises have been turned into a museum where glass and clay works are on display and were built about 90 years ago.
 The building is a combination of the traditional Iranian style and the European architecture of the XIX Century.
-The collection of glass and clay works that are on display at the museum is among the rarest in Iran and it includes clay pots dating back the 4th Millennium B.C. up to the present time, as well as glass works from the 1st Millennium B.C. up to the contemporary era.
+The collection of glass and clay works that are on display at the museum is among the rarest in Iran and it includes clay pots dating back the IV Millennium B.C. up to the present time, as well as glass works from the Ist Millennium B.C. up to the contemporary era.
 European glass works from the XVIII and XIX Centuries are also part of the collection.